 How to Avoid the Holiday Weight Gain (October-December)

-Have you been hi-jacking the Halloween candy by the handful, loving on the sugar high and convincing yourself that you don’t need to be disciplined just yet?
+Have you been hi-jacking the holiday goodies by the handful, loving on the sugar high and convincing yourself that you don’t need to be disciplined just yet?

 If so, let me provide you with a few fun statistics that might help you think differently.